openhive-network/hive/doc/mira.md

 ## Global shared cache

 The global shared cache is a section of main memory that will contain data blocks used for the retrieval of data.
 It is recommended that the user set its capacity to about 1/3 of their total memory budget.
 The global shared cache is shared between all blockchain index databases.
-Using the default configuration as an example, `5368709120 = 5GiB`.
+Using the default configuration as an example, `5368709120 = 5 GB`.

 ```
 {